tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 - The host machines with the Intel processors, SSD, 8GB+ RAM and 50GB+ of free storage space
 - For Windows users
-    - Windows 10 x64 build 19044 (a.k.a.
-21H2) without Virtualization-base Security (VBS) enabled
+    - Windows 10 build 22621 (a.k.a.
+22H2)+ without Virtualization-base Security (VBS) enabled
-    - Ubuntu 20.04+ on WSL version 1
+    - Ubuntu 22.04+ on WSL version 1
-    - VMware Workstation Pro 16 (Recommended) or VMware Workstation Player 16
+    - VMware Workstation Pro (Recommended) or VMware Workstation Player 17
 - For Linux users
-    - Ubuntu 20.04+
+    - Ubuntu 22.04+
-    - VMware Workstation Pro 16
+    - VMware Workstation Pro 17
 - For macOS Users
     - macOS 11+
     - VMWare Fusion Pro 12 or VMWare Fusion Player 12
     - Homebrew and git
-- As VMs, Windows 10 x64 build 19044 and Ubuntu 22.04

 The newer versions of the operating systems and other software are supported.
-Another Linux distro may be workable but unsupported.
+Older versions of software and another Linux distro may be workable but not adequately tested.
 Other hypervisors such as KVM, Hyper-V, or VirtualBox cannot be used.

 The host system can also be a cloud-provided machine if the host machine cannot be arranged locally.
 Those are confirmed to be usable:
 - Scaleway's Intel [Elastic Metal Servers](https://www.scaleway.com/en/pricing/#elastic-metal) for a Linux host, and